nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 <span id="rate_limiting" />
 # Rate limiting

-Hitting a server with a lot of HTTP requests quickly can result in additional requests being throttled or even blocked altogether.
-To address this, we incorporate request rate-limiting into the ScraperManager.
+Hitting a server with a lot of HTTP requests can result in future requests being throttled or blocked altogether.
+To address this, we incorporate request rate-limiting via the ScraperManager.
 Consider the ScraperManager.get_source() method:

 {{< highlight python "linenos=true,linenostart=122" >}}